API Documentation

 plot_series_comparison(mark_unique=True, mark_different=True, mark_identical=True, ax=None)[source]

-Plot comparison between two timeseries.
+Plot comparison between two time series.

 • mark_unique (bool, optional) – mark unique values with colored X’s, by default True

-• mark_different (bool, optional) – highlight where timeseries differ with red, by default True
+• mark_different (bool, optional) – highlight where time series differ with red, by default True

-• mark_identical (bool, optional) – highlight where timeseries are identical with green, by default True
+• mark_identical (bool, optional) – highlight where time series are identical with green, by default True

 • ax (axis, optional) – axis object to plot on, by default None